 In many English dialects, when a t comes between a stressed and a reduced vowel, it often "sounds like a d", but it's actually being pronounced as an flap, which we spell .
 For example, the word writing is pronounced like riding, petal like pedal, and water as if it were wodder.
 This pronunciation often extends to d's, across word boundaries, or when the t is preceded by r l m or n.
 You can spell each word as you pronounce it, or spell to a standard; in these pages, we'll only flap t and d within a word.

-Why don't you try matching those letters to the sounds at the beginning of the following words?
+Let's try matching these letters to the sounds at the beginning of the following words.
 Remember that, in English, we pronounce p t k with a small puff of air (aspiration) at the beginning of words and at the beginning of stressed syllables within words, so you'll have to use the aspirated letters (pʰ tʰ kʰ) in those cases.

 To check the answers, highlight the black bar at the bottom left corner of each quiz.

 Now try matching the last sounds in the same words:

 Now match the letter with the middle sound you hear in the recording: